Starter Generator is an essential component of the aircraft’s power system.

 Electrical Failures: Like any other electrical component, the starter generator might fail due to worn brushes, wiring difficulties, overheating, short circuits in the stator or armature, or bad connections.
 These electrical problems might hinder the generator from efficiently producing or delivering proper current power.

 Overheating: If the starter generators are heavily cycled (excessive starts), subjected to heavy loads, inadequate battery voltage, and/or have not been adequately maintained, they can overheat.
-Overheating might lead to internal component damage and eventually cause the starter generator to fail to operate.
+Overheating might lead to internal component damage and eventually cause the generator to fail to operate.

 Corrosion and Contamination: The aircraft runs in various environments, which might result in corrosion or contamination of the starter generator.
 Moisture, carbon brush dust, bird strikes, and other contaminants might reduce the generator’s efficiency and performance.